30 green jobs that can help fight climate change

 Renewable energy systems installation: solar, wind, and geothermal

-About 11% of the U.S.' total energy consumption in 2018 came from renewable sources, according to the U.S. Energy Information Administration.
-Rep. Alexandria Ocasio-Cortez and Sen. Ed Markey's proposed Green New Deal called for all energy consumption to come from “clean, renewable, and zero-emission” sources by 2030; other politicians have proposed similar legislation.
-So, is safe to say that engineers and technicians with expertise in solar panel installation, wind turbines, and geothermal energy will soon be in high demand.
+Rep. Alexandria Ocasio-Cortez and Sen. Ed Markey’s proposed Green New Deal called for all energy consumption to come from “clean, renewable, and zero-emission” sources by 2030; other politicians have proposed similar legislation.
+It is safe to say that engineers and technicians with expertise in solar panel installation, wind turbines, and geothermal energy will soon be in high demand.
 Jobs in solar energy, for example, grew by 159% from 2010 to 2018, according to the National Solar Foundation.

 [Pictured: EnXco tag line crew member hoists a propeller up to the top of the windmill in Palm Springs, California.]

 You may also like: 54 American cities with dangerous ozone conditions

 As climate change increases the frequency and severity of severe weather events, both highways and local roadways are more at risk of damage.

 A week of severe rain and flooding in Colorado in September 2013, for example, destroyed or damaged nearly 500 miles of public roads, costing more than $500 million in damages.
 As a result, local governments are concerned with rebuilding old roads and constructing new roads to be more stable in the face of disaster; such construction involves collaboration between government officials, other landowners, engineers, hydrologists, and construction workers.